-- Undergraduate students coming to UNBC in Jan 2022/May 2022 Semester Entry should apply for: Entrance Awards & General Awards
+- Undergraduate students admitted to UNBC for Jan 2024/May 2024 Semester Entry should apply for: Entrance Awards & General Awards

-- Undergraduate students continuing/in-program as of Sep 2021 Semester should apply for: Undergraduate Awards (>17 Credits) & General Awards
+- Undergraduate students continuing in their programs should apply for: Undergraduate Awards (>17 Credits) & General Awards

-For other funding ideas, go to the Awards & Financial Home page and review the "Non-UNBC Awards" column where you will find external award search engines.
-Also review the "News" tab in the left-hand side of this webpage for a snapshot of external awards with deadlines coming up.
+Go to the Awards & Financial Home page and review the "Non-UNBC Awards" column where you will find external award search engines.

 For information on Graduate Awards

-Application forms are not carried over from one award period to the next.
-Applicants are required to complete a new application form for each award period.
-Additional supporting documents from the main Annual UNBC Awards Competition are kept on file for one-year.
-New additional documents are required for each main Annual UNBC Awards Competition.
+Online applications are not carried over from one award period to the next.
+Applicants are required to complete a new online application for each award period.
+Additional supporting documents from the Annual UNBC Awards Competition are kept on file for one-year.
+New additional documents are required for each Annual UNBC Awards Competition.

 NOTE: Undergraduate admission must be completed prior to applying for awards.